lcthomas/eng612s22/final-project.md

 - You should be able to collect this data ethically and transparently.
 This means you should be aware of copyright and/or fair use restrictions (if applicable), human subjects protocols (if applicable), and other potential barriers or complications to collection.
 - You should have ideas about how you would scale up data collection efforts if you had the time (and/or the money) to collect the full dataset (instead of just a subset, like you are doing for this class).

 You (and/or your team, if you are working collaboratively) will turn in an abstract describing your plans for your dataset by Wednesday, April 6.
+You should post your abstract to your website (or to a partner's or team member's website).
 This abstract should include the following:

 1. If you are working with a partner or a team, who your partner or teammates are.
 2. The title of your dataset.